The Beginners Guide to Customer Loyalty

 For customers, they can collect points and earn rewards at thousands of diverse businesses with a single account.

 For businesses, they get to set their own rewards, collect customer data and then use that data to create marketing programs - all for a low monthly fee.

 Most importantly of all, the digital loyalty platform helps to ensure participation.
 That's because it has millions of customers and thousands of companies, so it stays top-of-mind and relevant.

 Well, that depends on business objectives and your budget.
 Here at Piggy, we have over 8,000 merchants, and over 2,000,000 million members, so we’re clearly doing something right.

-If you’re considering developing a digital loyalty platform, we recommend searching online for other options.
+If you’re considering developing a digital loyalty platform, we recommend searching online for other options - or even learning more about open-loop loyalty programs.
 Alternatively, if you want to speak to a real person, please feel free to reach out to one of our customer loyalty experts by clicking here.